Tennessee Court Records

 How Do I Find Recent Arrests in Tennessee?

-Individuals can find recent arrests by visiting the website of a local law enforcement agency.
-For example, the Knox County Sheriff runs a 24 Hours in Custody webpage that displays people who have been recently detained for various crimes.
+Individuals may find recent arrests by visiting the website of a local law enforcement agency.
+For example, the Knox County Sheriff runs a 24-hour in-custody database that displays people who have been recently detained for various crimes.
 The page shows pertinent arrest details, such as an individual's name, date of birth, photograph, charges, and bond details.
 It also shows court dates and booking information.

-Members of the public can also visit their county sheriff's office or local police department to verify if their loved ones are currently detained for an alleged offense.
+Members of the public may also contact or visit their county sheriff's office or local police department to verify if their loved ones are currently detained for an alleged offense.

 Are Tennessee Arrest Records Free?